In this section:

 TOST was put into place to protect the health of our community and our environment.
 Having wells and sewage systems that are maintained properly helps prevent diseases in humans and the contamination of the environment, especially the ponds, streams, rivers, and lakes that we all share.
-TOST helps us to find wells and sewage systems that are failing or in need of maintenance (see "Case Study: How BEDHD Environmental Health Finds 'Hidden Dangers”).
+TOST helped us to find wells and sewage systems that were failing or in need of maintenance (see "Case Study: How BEDHD Environmental Health Finds 'Hidden Dangers'”).

 Drinking water from wells that are close to contamination sources or that are not properly built or maintained can endanger the health of everyone who drinks from and uses them.
 Poorly constructed, unmanaged, damaged, or contaminated wells can allow bacteria (such as E. coli), chemicals, and other contaminants to enter the water that people use.
 These contaminants can lead to illness—including stomach and intestinal issues—in people.